kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 route-inline support (NGINX Gateway Fabric, Envoy Gateway, kgateway) may need to support both during the transition.
 How these implementations handle the intersection is left to the implementation.

+### Backend Protocol Relationship

+The `Backend` object's `spec.protocol` defines the protocol between the Gateway and the backend endpoints.
+If this protocol does not support HTTP cookies or headers, the persistence cookie or header cannot be forwarded to the backend.
+This is acceptable because this GEP does not guarantee that either reaches the backend.
+Session persistence is applied by the Gateway when selecting an endpoint and does not depend on the persistence cookie or header being understood by the backend.
+See [Session Initiation Guidelines](#session-initiation-guidelines) for forwarding behavior.

 ### Traffic Splitting

 In scenarios involving traffic splitting, session persistence operates after backend selection.
 Traffic splitting